liampc/100-days-of-code/log.md

 ## Day 7: Sept 15, 2020

 I Decided to try CS50 web programming by Harvard, since compared to the book, it explains the foundations and the reasons for doing the steps needed in creating web apps.
 Today, I practiced using HTML and CSS, learned how to use bootstrap and SASS.
 Really made the designing faster and less frustrating for me.
 So far I liked the pace of it, hopefully I would not find it too difficult in the next lessons.

+## Day 8: Sept 16, 2020

+Spent the day doing the project for HTML and CSS.
+Practice using flex and grid.
+I still cant make my css more organized, I end up doing things repeatedly.
+Use sass but I not sure I was able to maximize it, especially with the use of variables.

+## Day 9: Sept 17: 2020

+Finished the HTML and CSS part of project 0.
+Learned about get method and how name in inputs affects the action of the button.
+Introduction to django, create new project with different apps, learned how to render html files, link css files, and use logic such as conditionals in displaying code in html.